Soothing DIY Arnica Cream Recipe For Sore Muscle Relief

 Coconut oil adds a lovely softness and helps the cream spread easily.
 It blends beautifully with shea butter and gives the cream a light, smooth finish.
 I like how it melts into the skin quickly and leaves it feeling comforted without being too heavy.

-This is where the magic happens.
+An arnica infused oil is how you’ll extract the beneficial properties of the arnica flowers.
 Once the arnica flowers have soaked in the carrier oil for a while, you’ll strain the mixture and use the infused oil in your recipe.
 It brings all the benefits of arnica straight into your skin with every application.
-I find it’s the part that makes this cream truly effective for those sore or tired spots.

 Containers